kojiwell/kojiwell.github.io/docs/git.md

 ### Ignoring files/directories

-Create a `.gitignore` file to your repository, and list the files and directories that you want to ignore.
+Create a `.gitignore` file in your repository, and list the files and directories that you want to ignore.
 Here're examples:

 ``` text